Electric Vehicle EV real cost

 What’s more, at the recent COP28 Summit, a landmark deal to transition away from fossil fuels was agreed.
 Labelled the ‘UAE consensus’, this will only help reinforce the shift towards electric cars.

 Motoring is moving towards an electric future.
-As the car industry evolves, work is underway in the UK to make it increasingly desirable to motorists – from ever-more chargepoints, to other benefits that incentivise EVs.
+As the car industry evolves, work is underway in the UK to make it increasingly desirable to motorists.
+From an increased number of public chargepoints to other benefits that incentivise EVs.
 More and more exciting electric cars are coming all the time and, sooner or later, the time will be right for you to consider an EV as your next vehicle.

 Want to learn more about EVs?
 Sign up to our email series.